 Whitening Your Teeth

 The simplest tooth whitening treatment is at-home whitening with either 16% or 22% carbamine peroxide.
 This takes several weeks to accomplish and involves wearing thin trays in your mouth for only 1 hour per day.

 Perhaps the most effective method for whitening teeth is through the placement of porcelain veneers, which produces very long-term, stain-resistant teeth.
 With veneers, we can achieve the most uniform overall color and make the teeth whiter than with only whitening technology.

 Both methods work well.
-A personal consultation with Dr. Barton can help determine which teeth whitening option is most appropriate for you.
+A personal consultation at Admira Dentistry can help determine which teeth whitening option is most appropriate for you.

 In cosmetic dentistry, the most popular way to enhance a smile and restore proper function is with porcelain veneers or laminates.
 These thin but durable restorations are more conservative to the natural tooth than traditional crowns, and they never stain.
-Additionally, when placed by a competent neuromuscular aesthetic dentist like Dr. Barton, porcelain veneers not only look and feel natural, they possess a greater likelihood for durability and long-lasting quality.
+Additionally, when placed by a competent neuromuscular aesthetic dentist like at Admira Dentistry, porcelain veneers not only look and feel natural, they possess a greater likelihood for durability and long-lasting quality.

 Veneers or laminates are ideal for those who have chipped, stained, discolored, unevenly spaced, or slightly crooked teeth and desire a brighter, cleaner, more attractive smile.

 Fortunately, most veneers can be applied in one or two simple appointments.
-Dr. Barton is very careful to listen to your needs and desires, and to make appropriate recommendations based on his own knowledge and experience.
+At Admira Dentistry, we are very careful to listen to your needs and desires and to make appropriate recommendations based on his own knowledge and experience.